J.P. Bail Duty Counsel

 Legal Aid Alberta is a Centre of Excellence that helps vulnerable Albertans across the province at some of the most difficult times in their lives.
 Through professional, effective and accessible services that support better outcomes for our clients, we make a difference in the lives of Albertans and deliver value that extends beyond those who receive our services.

-Legal Aid Alberta is seeking to fill full time JP BAIL DUTY COUNSEL roles in our downtown Edmonton and Calgary offices.
+Legal Aid Alberta is seeking to fill 2 full time, temporary (12 Month Term) JP BAIL DUTY COUNSEL roles in our downtown Edmonton office.
 This position will appeal to an individual that likes to take initiative, is client focused and is exceptionally strong in delivering high-quality results.

 Reporting to the TEAM LEAD, some of the key responsibilities of the JP BAIL DUTY COUNSEL are to: